thirdweb-dev/react/etc/react.api.md

     // Warning: (ae-incompatible-release-tags) The symbol "walletConnectors" is marked as @public, but its signature references "WalletConnector" which is marked as @internal walletConnectors?: WalletConnector[];
 }

+// Warning: (ae-internal-missing-underscore) The name "Unstable_NftMedia" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const Unstable_NftMedia: React_2.ForwardRefExoticComponent<NftMediaProps & React_2.RefAttributes<HTMLMediaElement>>;

 export { useAccount }